 2% increase in overall number of people participating in programs and initiatives

 30 people are inspired to engage in local and regional initiatives

 Our constituents are citizens of the 14 county region throughout Central MN including community members, business leaders, non profit organizations, lake and rivers associations, donors and loan recipients from the counties of Benton, Cass, Chisago, Crow Wing, Isanti, Kanabec, Mille Lacs, Morrison, Pine, Sherburne, Stearns, Todd, Wadena, Wright.

 Geographic Area Served

-The Initiative Foundation serves the 14-county central Minnesota region including the counties of: Benton, Cass, Chisago, Crow Wing, Isanti, Kanabec, Mille Lacs, Morrison, Pine, Sherburne, Stearns, Todd, Wadena and Wright.
+Counties throughout Central MN including Benton, Cass, Chisago, Crow Wing, Isanti, Kanabec, Mille Lacs, Morrison, Pine, Sherburne, Stearns, Todd, Wadena and Wright.